 Our business and operating results can be harmed by factors such as the availability, terms of and cost of capital, increases in interest rates or a reduction in credit rating.
 These changes could cause our cost of doing business to increase, limit our ability to pursue acquisition opportunities and place us at a competitive disadvantage.
-For example, at December 31, 2006, approximately 57% of our debt was at fixed interest rates with the remaining 43% subject to variable interest rates.
+For example, at March 31, 2008, 59% of our debt was at fixed interest rates with the remaining 41% subject to variable interest rates.
+Recent unfavorable disclosures concerning the sub-prime mortgage market may lead to a contraction in credit availability impacting our ability to finance our operations.